 STEP 2: In the Slide Master view, you will see a range of slide layouts.
 To apply the watermark globally, click on the larger slide thumbnail at the top of the left-hand pane.

-STEP 3: Head over to the “Insert” tab and choose either “Text Box” for text watermarks or “Pictures” if you’re using an image.
+STEP 3: Go to the “Insert” tab and choose either “Text Box” for text watermarks or “Pictures” if you’re using an image.

 STEP 4: For a text watermark, click and drag your cursor on the master slide to draw a text box, and type in ‘Draft’ or your preferred watermark text.